Law (European and International) LLB

 An exciting four year course, this Qualifying Law Degree (QLD) includes a year abroad taught in English, at one of our partner universities.
 We have over 40 destinations across the globe and our list of available places grows each year.

-Start your career with the LLB Law (European & International).
+Start your career with the Law (European & International) LLB.